algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 The Software Engineer (SE) explains the project concept to the team.
 The Project Manager (PM) and the Quality Assurence (QA) try to explain also the project to everyone who needs an explanation.

+### 4. Remote Compiling

+#### a.
+Overview

+The Software Engineer (SE) has created the beta of the code on his windows.
+However, the achitecture of a windows and a mac are different.
+Therefore the SE has choosen to use a remote compilling.
+With that, he compilling the code on the windows, put it on the mac and use it on the mac.

+#### b.
+Solution

+This problem is not already solved.

 ## E. Uncompleted Tasks

 |ID|Task|Due Date|Additional Time Required |Responsible| Status|